 The audience for this policy is all WashU faculty, staff, and students.
 It also applies for all other agents of the university with access to WashU information and networks for contracted services.
 This includes, but not limited to partners, affiliates, contractors, temporary employees, trainees, guests, and volunteers.
 The titles will be referred collectively hereafter as “WashU community”.

-This policy seeks to protect the integrity of the WashU information systems themselves: the computing or networking resources need to be accessible and secure for appropriate use consistent with the mission of WashU; the usurpation of these resources for personal gain, commercial gain, or without authorization is unacceptable.
+This policy seeks to protect the availability, integrity, and confidentiality of the WashU information systems themselves: the computing or networking resources need to be accessible and secure for appropriate use consistent with the mission of WashU; the usurpation of these resources for personal gain, commercial gain, or without authorization is unacceptable.

 To manage systems and networks at WashU, comply with regulatory requirements, and enforce the various Information Security Policies, WashU may log, review, retain, prohibit, or in any manner utilize any data or information stored or transmitted via WashU assets.